segmentio/segment-docs/src/connections/destinations/catalog/mouseflow/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI’s Destinations page click on "Add Destination".
+1. From your Segment UI's Destinations page click on "Add Destination".
-2. Search for "Mouseflow" within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "Mouseflow" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Drop in your Site ID within the Segment Settings UI.
 You can find this in [your Mouseflow UI](http://help.mouseflow.com/knowledge_base/topics/how-do-i-find-my-mouseflow-site-id).
-4. In about 5-10 minutes the CDN will be updated and Mouseflow snippet will be initialized onto your page.
+4. In about 45 minutes the CDN will be updated and Mouseflow snippet will be initialized onto your page.

 ## Page